Berries, Pins, & Copper Tees

 In the summer after grade 13, my Uncle Roy arranged for Richard and me to work in a factory instead of in tobacco.
 Roy was an accountant for a company in Simcoe called, I think, Canadian Coupling (& Fittings ?) although I can find no online record of that company or anything close to it even though it was a very large facility.
 The factory floor was huge with all kinds of machines, some of them very large, that cut and shaped steel.
 By that year, my grandmother had sold and moved from her farm (her 2nd husband, Grandpa Bruce Card had died 5 years earlier) into Simcoe to live in a one-bedroom apartment in Talbot Street.
 In previous summers, I would stay on her farm; however, her health wasn’t good and Roy asked if I would be willing to stay at a boarding house near Simcoe’s main thoroughfare, Norfolk Street, not far from the high school grounds.
 This is a post-card depicting downtown Simcoe during the 1960s:

 My boarding house was about 4 blocks from this intersection.
-Many years earlier, perhaps in his late teens, my father worked as a clothing salesman either at the Budds’ Store depicted on the corner or at some store near to that shop.
+Many years earlier, perhaps in his late teens, my father worked as a clothing salesman either at the Budds’ Store depicted above on the right street corner or at some store near to that shop.
 I was aware at the time that dad had worked there and that he often spoke of working at the “British Knit.”
 My understanding was the full name was British Knitwear Ltd and I can remember how fondly he spoke of working in that factory and store that opened in 1927:

 My assumption is that dad was in the retail end sold the knitted merchandise produced by mostly female employees on the looms and the large knitting machines at that venue.
-Whatever the case, for me, working at the coupling plant felt like both a new adventure for me and a connection to my father’s employments, likely during the mid- to late-1930s in Simcoe.
+Whatever the case, for me, working at the coupling plant felt like both a new adventure for me and a connection to my father’s employments, the latter likely during the mid- to late-1930s in Simcoe.

 I cannot remember the name of the woman who ran the boarding house but I do recall the rules about the times breakfast and dinner were served and that she prepared lunches for us to take to work.
 I paid the boarding fee from my earnings.
 There were 4 bedrooms with a common bathroom on the second floor in kind of a pentagon formation of rooms off of a large, central hallway and during that summer, I think the rooms were full.
 One of the boarders had a record player and in addition to the music LPs (Long Play vinyl records), he owned every record released up until that time of Bill Cosby’s comedy routines.
 Very sadly, at the time, we had no knowledge of the sexual assault crimes – ones that went back to the 1960s – for which Cosby relatively recently was tried, convicted, and jailed.
 In 1967, I could not get enough of listening to those 78 rpm records and often would come back to the boarding house at the end of my day-shift and sneak into my fellow boarder’s room (or did he give me permission?) and listen to those routines, howling with laughter, tears rolling down my cheeks.
 I saw Cosby perform at Centennial Hall in London in the 1980s and his humour and impeccable timing and facial expressions were stunning.
 In absolutely no way do I condone what Cosby did and I am very sad about the tragic impact he had on so many women.
 In speaking about his humour as a comedian now, I do so not to enshrine him but rather to remember how much the humour he created meant to me.
 His sketch of a ‘conversation’ between the Lord and Noah re building the Old Testament ark was my faourite.
 I can still hear the “voompa-voompa” wood-sawing noises that Cosby’s Noah produced while building the ark.
 I think and know now that his humour fed my story-craving imagination – I could visualize the characters and actions in Cosby’s real-life-hyperbolic routines.
 The Noah and the Lord skit was not ‘true’ and yet vivid in my mind’s eye and with ‘truth’ embedded in what it might have been like for Noah to build his ark.